Reformed Church in the United States: History

 During the twentieth century, the RCUS increasingly shifted toward ecumenism and higher criticism of the Bible.
 More conservative clergy and members united to form the Eureka Classis of the RCUS, in order to continue classical Reformed worship and polity.
+The RCUS is known for its strong anti Catholic rhetoric and even has anti Catholic and anti pope references in its Heidelberg Catechism.

 In 1934, the RCUS merged with the Evangelical Synod of North America (ESNA) to form the Evangelical and Reformed Church.
 ESNA featured a mix of both Lutheran and Reformed theology, reflecting the Prussian Union of Churches.

 The Eureka Classis, however, abjured that merger and decided to identify as the "continuing" Reformed Church in the United States.
 The classis objected to the ESNA's admixture of Lutheran teachings with Reformed practices; most of its churches and members had descended from late 19th-century immigration either from parts of Germany where Reformed confessionalism had taken hold, or from the Volga River region of Russia, where ethnic Germans had been isolated from liberalizing influences in the motherland.

 By contrast, most RCUS churches, classes, and synods located in the eastern United States had significantly assimilated into generalized or what became known as mainline American Protestantism, and become more ecumenical.
 The Evangelical and Reformed Church in 1957 merged with the Congregational Christian Churches (which had formed from earlier Congregational and Restorationist churches) to become the United Church of Christ.
 It has been known for its strongly liberal doctrine and moral stances.

-In 1986, the Eureka Classis transitioned to become a synod, currently composed of four classes.
-The present-day RCUS will celebrate its Tricentennial in 2025 at Mount Rushmore, South Dakota.

-Polity and beliefs

-The polity of the RCUS is presbyterian; local congregations elect elders and deacons for guidance.
-The pastor is the presiding officer of the church council or consistory.
-The RCUS has around 43 congregations, with about 2,500 communicant members throughout the United States.
-The congregations are grouped together in four classes: Western Classis, Northern Plains Classis, South Central Classis, Covenant Eastern Classis.
-A classis is equivalent to a presbytery in Scots-Anglo-Irish Presbyterian denominations.
-A general, or national, synod convenes annually in mid-spring.